Being burnt out sucks.

 • What if I feel silly?

 Good — that’s the point.
-Play feels weird at first because adults are trained to judge themselves.
+Play feels uncomfortable at first because adults are trained to judge themselves.
 But learning to play as an adult requires repetition and practice to get into a comfortable flow.

 • Who's leading the series?